 They boast bright yellow or yellow-orange flowers and fuzzy, toothed leaves.
 This easy-to-care-for perennial makes a fantastic addition to shade gardens and thrives in cooler regions.
+Yellow wood poppy seedlings should be planted in the spring.

 |Botanical Name||Stylophorum diphyllum|